BOARD OF DIRECTORS

 MARILEE ECKERT

 Professional: Marilee served as CEO for Conservation Corps North Bay and then for San Francisco Conservation Corps.
 For over 30 years she has been a leader in the national and statewide conservation corps movement.
 Her Bay Area career began as Executive Director of Oakland Youthworks, a job training program for youth.
-She currently serves on the Board of Marin Shakespeare Company, was a Trustee of the Buck Family Fund of the Marin Community Foundation for 9 years and has been a Board Member of the Center for Volunteer and Nonprofit Leadership, Environmental Education Council of Marin, Fire Safe Marin, and Human Rights Roundtable on Hate Violence.
+She currently serves on the Board of Marin Shakespeare Company and John Muir Charter School.
+She was a Trustee of the Buck Family Fund of the Marin Community Foundation for 9 years and has been a Board Member of the Center for Volunteer and Nonprofit Leadership, Environmental Education Council of Marin, Fire Safe Marin, and Human Rights Roundtable on Hate Violence.

 Freight Connection: Marilee has been a Freight attendee and loyal advocate since the early 1980s.
 She has assisted several musical groups in preparation for their performances.
 She also occasionally assists photographers and videographers.